Code-Institute-Submissions/Marshal-Travel-Agency/README.md

 ## User Stories

 Users:
-* As a prospective user, I want to know about the company and what they offer/benefits, particularly appealing benefits
+* As a prospective user, I want to know about the company and what they offer/particularly appealing benefits
-* As a user, I want to find out available flights, hotels, cars for rent and fare information
+* As a first time user, I want to be able to easily navigate throughout the site to find content about available flights, hotels, cars for rent and fare information
-* As a user, I want to get travel guide about my vacation, tour packages and suitable cost
+* As a user, I want to get expert advice, plan my trip itineraries, tour packages and suitable cost about my destination.
-* As a user, I want make alternative booking arrangements if changes arise before or during trip
+* As a user, I want make alternative booking arrangements or cancellation if changes arise before or during trip
-* As a user, I want to get expert advice about my destination and plan my trip itineraries

 Owners:
 * As a owner, I want my website to be desirable and accessible to users I want users to see what sets me apart from the competition.
-Meets with clients to determine travel needs, budgets and preferences.
 * As a owner, I want to know what my contemporaries are doing and ways to improve
 * As a owner, I want end-user feedback in shaping services to fit their needs more accurately
 * As a owner, I want users to get notifications and publications via newsletter when there are new offers